itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

-eas update --branch preview --message "getting to the bottom of it"
+eas update --branch preview --message "trying to fix login issue with paywall"

 This should be
 eas update --branch preview --message "Your update message"